ME-ICA/tedana/docs/approach.rst

 Next, ``tedana`` applies TE-dependent independent components analysis (ICA) in order to identify and remove TE-independent (i.e., non-BOLD noise) components.
 The dimensionally reduced optimally combined data are first subjected to ICA in order to fit a mixing matrix to the whitened data.
+This generates a number if independent timeseries (saved as `meica_mix.1D`).

 .. image:: /_static/a13_ica_component_timeseries.png